brather1ng/RePoE/RePoE/docs/gems.md

 - `vaal`: Set for vaal skills.
 Contains the field `souls` and `stored_uses`.
 - `stats`: Array of the stats this skill provides.
 Each array element is an object containing the stat id (`id`) and value (`value`) of the stat at the given level.
-- `quality_stats`: Array of the quality stats this skill provdes.
+- `quality_stats`: Array of the quality stats this skill provides.
 Each array element is an object containing the stat id (`id`) and value (`value`) of the stat.
 The value is the value with 1000 quality, divide by 1000 to get the value per point of quality.